swent-t16/Voyageur/README.md

 - `Search` screen: Allows users to search for other users and places based on location.
 It also displays a feed of public trips.
 - Trip screens:
   - `WeeklyView` / `ByDay` screens: Display the trip itinerary in a weekly view or in a certain day, allowing users to view and edit activities.
 It also allows users to generate a schedule for a day using the AI assitant.
+  - `ActivitiesForOneDay` screen: Displays a list of activities for a day, allowing users to view and edit details.
+  - `Assistant` screen: Displays a list of suggested activities for a day, allowing users to view and add them to the trip as either drafts (missing date) or complete (with suggested dates).
   - `Map` screen: Displays a map with markers for places and activities, allowing users to view details in a trip.
   - `Phtos` screen: Displays photos shared by participants in a trip.
   - `Activities` screen: Displays a list of activities in a trip, allowing users to view and edit details.